-Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al, 2000): Parent and teacher questionnaire to assess executive function, including Attention, in students aged five to 18
+Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al, 2000): Parent and teacher questionnaire to assess executive function, including Attention, in students five to 18 years old.

 Anobile, G., Pisa, U., & Stievano, P. (2013).
 Visual sustained attention and numerosity sensitivity correlate with math achievement in children.
 Journal of Experimental Child Psychology, 116, 380-391.

 Baumgartner, S. E., Van Der Schuur, W. A., Lemmens, J. S., & Te Poel, F. (2018).
 The relationship between media multitasking and attention problems in adolescents: Results of two longitudinal studies.
 Human Communication Research, 44(1), 3-30.

 Beebe, D. W., Field, J., Milller, M. M., Miller, L. E., & LeBlond, E. (2017).
 Impact of multi-night experimentally induced short sleep on adolescent performance in a simulated classroom.
 Sleep, 40(2), 1-8.

 Budde, H., Voelcker-Rehage, C., Pietraßyk-Kendziorra, S., Ribeiro, P., & Tidow, G. (2008).
 Acute coordinative exercise improves attentional performance in adolescents.
 Neuroscience Letters, 441(2), 219-223.

 Checa, P., & Rueda, M. R. (2011).
 Behavioral and brain measures of executive attention and school competence in late childhood.
 Developmental Neuropsychology, 36(8), 1018-1032.